KirbyPaint/NationalParksAPI.Solution/README.md

 }
 ```

-You will then need to make at least TWO changes to the appsettings.json file:
+You will then need to make a change to the appsettings.json file:
 Where the text says `database=national_parks`, this name is provided for user convenience.
 You may change `national_parks` to anything you would like, and if the naming scheme is valid, the installation will create a database schema with your custom name.
 Where the text says `pwd=[YOUR PASSWORD]`, enter your own secure password, and remove the brackets.
 If your password is `SafePassword123` this code will look like `pwd=SafePassword123`
 This ensures that the program will be able to read and write to your own local database.